TigerCipher/OddsNBits/README.md

 + id: admin, name: Admin, normalized..: ADMIN

 Run the web app and create a test account (and then log out).
 Close the app and in the `dbo.AspNetUserRoles` table add a row with the created user ID (got from table `dbo.AspNetUsers`) and the `role` id.

+Design is inspired by multiple themes, will link once I finallize my design decisions on what I want to use.